Shortest LCD embeddings of binary, ternary and quaternary linear codes: Acknowledgments

-Jon-Lark Kim was supported in part by the BK21 FOUR (Fostering Outstanding Universities for Research) funded by the Ministry of Education(MOE, Korea) and National Research Foundation of Korea(NRF) under Grant No. 4120240415042, National Research Foundation of Korea under Grant No. RS-2024-NR121331, and by Basic Science Research Program through the National Research Foundation of Korea(NRF) funded by the Ministry of Science and ICT under Grant No. RS-2025-24534992.
+Jon-Lark Kim was supported in part by the BK21 FOUR (Fostering Outstanding Universities for Research) funded by the Ministry of Education (MOE, Korea), National Research Foundation of Korea (NRF) under Grant No. 4120240415042, Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Science and ICT under Grant No. RS-2025-24534992, National Research Foundation of Korea under Grant No. RS-2024- NR121331, and Global - Learning \& Academic research institution for Master’s·PhD students, and Postdocs(LAMP) Program of the National Research Foundation of Korea(NRF) grant funded by the Ministry of Education (No. RS-2024-00441954).